Can’t do A/B testing? Here is how you can still increase your store’s conversion rate

 The next question that comes to users’ mind is whether they can trust the website.
 But where does trust come from?
 Your brand must stand clear and imply trustworthiness.

-First of all, visitors are reassured when seeing a professional design, by noticing information architecture and focus, the key visual, the colors and forms that are used and whether the information is deemed useful or not.
+First of all, visitors are reassured when seeing a professional design.
+They notice information architecture and focus, the key visual, the colors and forms that are used and they deem whether the information useful or not.

 Furthermore, it is important to know that people follow the masses.
-Letting users know that other people have bought your products before and that they had a good experience with them is vital.
+Letting users know that others have bought your products before and that they had a good experience is vital.
 As an online shop owner, you should always take into consideration implementing a reviews section, preferably on the homepage.
 If you can get feedback from important people who work in your field (e.g. doctors, lawyers, pilots) you can raise the level of trust on your website even more.

-Last but not least, if you add trust seals and make user transactions visible you can eliminate the fear of being scammed.
-Listing payment methods and accepted credit cards right from the start (such as in the footer of the homepage) will reassure visitors and make them more likely to buy from your website.
+Lastly, if you add trust seals and make user transactions visible you can eliminate the fear of being scammed.
+Listing payment methods and accepted credit cards right from the start (such as in the footer of the homepage) will reassure visitors and make them more likely to improve your conversion rate.

 Orientation is all about facilitating search and decisions for users.
-People who access your website need to be clearly directed towards your main goal, and so the primary call-to-action message must be visible.
-This is done mainly by coloring it differently than the rest of the website, usually in contrast, so that it stands out.
+People who access your website need to be clearly directed towards your main goal.
+The primary call-to-action message must be visible.
+This is done mainly by coloring it differently than the rest of the website, usually in contrast.

 The website should also help users overcome the paradox of choice.
-Having too many options to select from is tiring and might determine them to leave your online shop and search for a simpler solution.
+Having too many options to select from is tiring.
+This might determine them to leave your online shop and search for a simpler solution.

 The decoy effect can be used to direct visitors towards the option that you want them to choose.
-Usually, the second cheapest or the middle option should be highlighted on the landing page, so that it confers the idea that they are not buying the most expensive item, but also not the cheapest one.
+Usually, the second cheapest or the middle option should be highlighted on the landing page.
+This confers the idea that they are not buying the most expensive item, but also not the cheapest one.

 After passing the consideration step, users need to be stimulated to buy your products.
 What determines people to convert?

 Users need a reason to stop their search and buy from your website by using implicit value, explicit value, but also scarcity and urgency.
 Showing sales might trigger people to search for better offers in other places and leave your website.
-However, emphasizing the uniqueness of your products will draw them in: mentioning customer needs and benefits that competitors do not talk about.
+However, emphasizing the uniqueness of your products will draw them in.
+Make sure to mention customer needs and benefits that competitors do not talk about.

-Scarcity and urgency are also good methods to influence visitors to buy: for instance, you can add banners indicating there are few products left, or that the price is low only for a certain period of time.
+Scarcity and urgency are also good methods to improve your conversion rate.
+For instance, you can add banners indicating there are few products left, or that the price is low only for a certain period of time.

 Lastly, reciprocity is always welcome: giving people something for free when they buy your products.